 Nine in 10 workers who have a mentor are satisfied with their work, and more than half (57%) are very satisfied, according to a survey by CNBC & Survey Monkey.
 Those are impressive figures that demonstrate the power a mentorship can have on your employees.

 Mentoring allows more senior employees to connect and provide guidance for more junior employees.
-Mentoring benefits both the mentors and the mentees: the mentees receive great company and job insights that they could get nowhere else, the mentors have an opportunity to exert their influence.
+Mentoring benefits both the mentors and the mentees: the mentees receive great company and job insights that they could get nowhere else, and the mentors have an opportunity to exert their influence.
 Both the mentors and mentees are better motivated and engaged in the workplace.

 Mentorship is much less likely to succeed if your company doesn’t promote the mentoring culture.
 Creating motivation for people to enter mentorships and supporting them to find their suitable mentor/mentee are crucial, should you decide to employ mentorship for your team.